 A Chilton, Wisconsin native, Eisner played for his father, Jim, in high school, leading the team to a WIAA Class B state championship in 1986.
 He went on to play at Creighton University from 1986-1991 and helped the program to Missouri Valley Conference titles in 1989 and 1991, playing in the NCAA Tournament both years.

-Eisner played collegiately at NCAA Division I Creighton University from 1986-1991.
-During this time, the Bluejays captured two Missouri Valley Conference championships and played in two NCAA tournaments and one NIT.
-Eisner led the MVC in three-point field goal percentage in 1989 and was named captain of the Bluejays prior to his junior year.
-He graduated in the spring of 1991 with a double major in business management and finance.
-Eisner also received his master’s degree from the United States Sports Academy in 2007.
-He is married to Andrea, also a Creighton graduate, who is an elementary principal in the Winona Area Public School district.
+Eisner led the MVC in 3-point field goal percentage in 1989 and was named captain of the team prior to his junior year.
+He graduated with a double major in business management and finance, then completed his master’s degree in sport management from the United States Sports Academy in 2007.

 Eisner has recently been honored for some of his accomplishments in the game of basketball.
 The Wisconsin Basketball Coaches Association recognized his high school career, inducting him into their Hall of Fame in 2014.
 This fall he will be inducted into the Chilton High School Athletics Hall of Fame and the Bellevue University Athletics Hall of Fame in recognition of his coaching tenure with the Bruins.

 Eisner is married to Andrea, also a Creighton graduate, who is an elementary principal in the Winona Area Public Schools district.
 They reside in Winona.